Student Code of Conduct

 - Unauthorized use of NYIT computer resources for commercial purposes or personal financial or other gain.
 This includes, but is not limited to, advertising a product or service on any Internet site, fundraising, or advertising on behalf of unsanctioned non-NYIT organizations, publicizing of unsanctioned non-NYIT activities, the reselling of NYIT resources, and the unauthorized use of NYIT's name or logos.
 Use of NYIT's network for any of these purposes, even if using his or her own personal computer, constitutes an offense.

-- Posting of any inappropriate or unauthorized images, messages, text, sounds, or any other format on any Internet site constitutes a violation of this code.
+- Posting of any inappropriate or unauthorized images, messages, text, sounds, or any other format on any internet site constitutes a violation of this code.
+Posts that are deemed offensive will be removed from NYIT-sponsored social media accounts.

 - Any other violation of NYIT computer use and web policies, which can be found on NYIT's website.